metatool/metatool/src/tool/Metatool.Tools.Software/readme.md

+﻿the MetaApp plugin tool m

-﻿> TIP: to create a Desktop shortcut for a Store app in Windows 10
+> TIP: to create a Desktop shortcut for a Store app in Windows 10
 > 1. Press the Win + R keys together to open the Run dialog and type shell:AppsFolder in the run box.
 > 1. Hit the Enter key to open the Applications folder.
 > 1. Now, drag and drop the desired app to the Desktop.
 Windows will create a new shortcut for it instantly!